- Technologies/Brands Overview

 The Sahara system is inserted into a live pipeline through a clear bore tapping with a minimum diameter of 1-7/8 inches.
 The insertion assembly is attached to a 2-inch full port valve with a 2-inch female NPT connection.
 The sensor is propelled by the flow of water using a drag chute that carries the tethered sensor head through the pipeline for distances up to 6,000 feet per insertion as the data cable is unreeled from the cable drum.
 Common entry points include existing air valves or gauging points (flow/meter taps).

 Tracking the position of the Sahara sensor in the pipeline is critical for locating acoustic anomalies such as leaks and gas pockets.
 To track the position of the Sahara sensor as it traverses the pipeline, a technician follows the sensor head aboveground, as long as it is safely feasible, with a precision locator system known as Sahara Locator.
-The Sahara Locator above ground has an extremely low frequency (ELF) transmitter that is detected by the Sahara Sensor inside the pipe.
-The frequency used allows accurate through-pipe communication, even within metallic mains, with a ground cover of up to 33 feet.
+The Sahara Locator is accurate to within +/- 18 inches (0.5 meters), through ground cover of up to 33 feet (10 meters).